syed-hamza/PdfReader/README.md

 ```bash
 $ ollama run llama3.1:70b
 ```
+However, user can deploy various other LLMs which are availible throught ollama for example: internLM-20b or Phi3.5.

 ### Installing Whisper (medium size)
 For installing the Speech-to-Text model Whisper model in ROCm6.1 we followed the instructions [ROCm Whisper]( https://rocm.blogs.amd.com/artificial-intelligence/whisper/README.html)